The Unitarian Universalist Congregation of Erie is governed by Bylaws, last revised February 2022.

 Section III.
 Unless otherwise agreed by the Board of Trustees and the Minister, three months’ notice is required before any resignation of the Minister shall become effective.

 Section IV.
-The Board of Trustees, with guidance from the Unitarian Universalist Association of Congregations and by extension, the Central East Regional Group (CERG), or its successor(s), shall consider hiring an interim minister while conducting a search for a settled minister.
+The Board of Trustees, with guidance from the Unitarian Universalist Association of Congregations and by extension, the Central East Regional Group (CERG), or its successor(s), shall consider hiring an interim or contract minister while conducting a search for a settled minister.

-Section V. Upon request of the Board of Trustees, a Commissioned Lay Leader, trained and certified by the Unitarian Universalist Association of Congregations and/or, the Central East Regional Group (CERG), or its successor(s) and commissioned by the CER, may be called upon to officiate on such occasions as weddings, dedications and funerals, and to provide counsel and leadership in
+Section V. Upon request of the Board of Trustees, a Commissioned Lay Leader, trained and certified by the Unitarian Universalist Association of Congregations and/or, the Central East Regional Group (CERG), or its successor(s) and commissioned by the Congregation may be called upon to officiate on such occasions as weddings, dedications and funerals, and to provide counsel and leadership in denominational affairs.

 Section I. The Annual Meeting of the Congregation shall be held in June at such time and place as the Trustees may decide.
-Prior to the annual meeting, the Nominating Committee shall publish the slate of officers to be presented.
+Prior to the annual meeting, the slate of officers shall be published.

 Section II.
 Regular Congregational Meetings shall be held in the months of October and February, at such time and place as the Board of Trustees may designate.

 Section III.
-Special meetings for stated purposes may be called by the President, or upon written request of ten voting members of the Congregation to the Board of Trustees.
+Special meetings for stated purposes may be called by the President, or upon written request of ten (10) voting members of the Congregation to the Board of Trustees.
 (See also Article IX for special meetings regarding social action).

 Section IV.
-A published notice shall be provided to each voting member of the Congregation, at least fifteen days prior to any special meeting.
-No business pertaining to the disposal or purchase of property, settling or unsettling of a Minister or amending the Charter or By-Laws shall be transacted without a Congregational meeting.
+A published notice shall be provided to each voting member of the Congregation, at least fifteen (15) days prior to any special meeting.
+No business pertaining to the disposal or purchase of property, settling or unsettling of a Minister, amending the Charter or Bylaws, or dissolution of the Congregation, shall be transacted without a Congregational meeting.

-Section V. Twenty percent of the voting members shall constitute a quorum for the transaction of business at any Annual, Regular, or Special Congregational meeting (except as noted in Article V.
+Section V. Twenty percent (20%) of the voting members shall constitute a quorum for the transaction of business at any Annual, Regular, or Special Congregational meeting (except as noted in Article V. Section II B).